Lane Thomas Player Props: Nationals vs. Rangers

 Lane Thomas At The Plate

-- Among the qualified hitters in MLB, he ranks eighth in batting average, 35th in on-base percentage, and 17th in slugging.
+- Thomas has 104 hits and an OBP of .348 to go with a slugging percentage of .501.
+All three of those stats are best among Washington hitters this season.

-- Thomas is batting .333 during his last games and is on a four-game hitting streak.
+- Among the qualifying hitters, he ranks 10th in batting average, while his on-base percentage ranks 38th and he is 21st in slugging.

-- He has hit a long ball in 16.3% of his games this season, and 3.8% of his trips to the dish.
+- He has gone deep in 16.1% of his games this year, and 3.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.